 If your dogs aren’t crate trained, another option would be to confine them to a bedroom.

 Speaking of bedrooms – the pups sleep in my bedroom at night and I usually don’t close my bedroom door.
-After all, I would want them to be able to react and protect the house & myself if someone broke in.
+After all, I would want them to be able to react and protect the house and myself if someone broke in.

 I’ve also told all guests that they may want to close the privacy door leading to their space upstairs.
 Missy & Buzz are nosy and would wander up there to sniff around if it stayed open 😉

-Give Your Guests Clear Dog Instructions
+5. Give Your Guests Clear Dog Instructions

 So do yourself a favor and think about what kind of trouble your pup could manage to get into while they’re home alone with the guest(s)!

 While I’m only two months into hosting an Air B&B space, it’s been a great experience so far.
 The pups seem to think so too as they’ve been getting their fair share of lovings from our guests!